About Joe Moore

 From 1984 to 1991, Moore worked as an attorney in the City of Chicago’s Department of Law, first in the department’s Appeals Division, where he argued cases before the Illinois Appellate Court, the Illinois Supreme Court and the U.S. Court of Appeals for the Seventh Circuit, and later in the department’s Affirmative Litigation Division, where he worked to recover millions of dollars on behalf of the City’s taxpayers.

 Moore won re-election in 1995, 1999, 2003, 2007 and most recently in 2011, when he received 72% of the vote.
-He is chairman of the City Council Committee on Human Relations and also serves on the following City Council committees: Budget and Government Operations; Finance; Health and Environmental Protection; and Rules and Ethics.
+He is chairman of the City Council Committee on Special Events, Cultural Affairs and Recreation and also serves on the following City Council committees: Budget and Government Operations; Finance; Health and Environmental Protection; Human Services and Rules and Ethics.

 Moore was a pioneer in the effort to bring community policing to Chicago.
-Under his leadership, the 49th Ward was selected as one of the first areas of the city to host a community policing pilot project, which resulted in over a fifty percent drop in crime in a ten year period.
+Under his leadership, the 49th Ward was selected as one of the first areas of the city to host a community policing pilot project, which resulted in a 54% reduction in serious crime over a 15-year period.
 Moore also gained national renown as a leader in the fight for living wages and sponsored the landmark "Big Box Living Wage Ordinance," which required large retail stores to pay their employees a wage sufficient to keep a family of four out of poverty.